jaskiran-chhokar/particles-animation-js/README.md

-"# particles-animation-js"
+# Particles Animation JS (JavaScript)

-Used "particles.js" (a lightweight JavaScript library) to create animated particles.
+* Used **particles.js** a lightweight javascript library to create a display of animated particles.

+* Made use of JSON for the actual styling and animating process